AlbertTM8/PipelineandTD/README.md

 ## Deployment
 1. If a scripts/python directory doesn't exist in the Houdinixx.x (i.e. Houdini19.5) folder, create a Houdinixx.x/scripts/python folder.
 2. Download the project folder and copy it into the scripts/python folder
-3. In Houdini, make a python panel
+3. In Houdini, make a python panel.
 ![](./Python%20Panel.jpg)
-4. Define the project directory by choosing File > Prjoject.
+4. Define the project directory by choosing File > Project.
 5. Click New Interface as show below.
 Copy the following snippet of code into the script editor to run the Project Manager tool.
 It's also commented in the __init__.py file for reference.

     import importlib <br />